dbushenko/sitecompiler/README.md

 In "config.clj"  you may specify the follosing options:

+* :base-dir -- the directory where input, output and templates dirs are contained.
-* :input-dir -- the directory where the input files (articles) are stored.
+* :input-dir -- the directory where the input files (articles) are stored, relative to :base-dir.
 Default value is "input".
-* :output-dir -- the directory where all generated files are stored.
+* :output-dir -- the directory where all generated files are stored, relative to :base-dir.
 Default value is "output".
-* :templates-dir -- the directory where all page templates are stored.
+* :templates-dir -- the directory where all page templates are stored, relative to :base-dir.
 Default values is "templates".
 * :pages-in-list -- how many pages are shown in a list.
 Default value is 5.

 You also may specify how to generate the pages.
 For single pages (which are not included in lists) you may specify the following options: